-No new accounting standards, or amendments to accounting standards, or IFRIC interpretations that are effective for the year ended 31 March 2017, have had a material impact on the company.
+No new accounting standards, or amendments to accounting standards, or IFRIC interpretations that are effective for the year ended 31 March 2018, have had a material impact on the company.
+Whilst there is not anticipated to be significant impact from the adoption of IFRS 15 or IFRS 16, in line with the comments on page 35 of the group accounts, there will be a potentially material impact on the adoption of IFRS 9.